British vs American style in college

 Fashion trends come and go, but style is as deeply ingrained as the worst of bad habits.
 You dress a certain way because society dictates it.
 Even when you go against the grain in a fit of rebelliousness, you still tend to follow the crowd.

 A good sample of this is comparing British and American styles of dress by a typical college girl.
+College time is good not only for studying with using assignment writing services but also for expressing yourself.
 College girls are just young enough to be adventurous, but old enough to have a good sense of self.
 When looking at the way these two types of college girls dress, you might think that they look similar but not quite.
 In fact, they are very different in the most interesting ways.
 The most striking difference is the choice of layering.
 British girls tend to pile it on, starting with the perennial black tights, a frilly blouse or a tea dress, skinny jeans, bulky sweaters or leather jackets, and scarves.
 American girls, on the other hand, tend to keep it streamlined.
 They make do with a short skirt and cashmere sweater, or denims and off-shoulder shirt, and no stockings.

 The biggest factor in this style of dress is the weather.
 Rain is a perennial threat in the UK, so British girls are always ready for it.
 The layering also protects them from the cold.
 While it is not sunny all the time in the US, when the day starts out fine, you can usually count on it staying that way.